ESP32 based Bluetooth iBeacon

 ESP32 as iBeaconUsing nRF Connect Android App for ESP32 iBeacon

-4. After taking away the smartphone from iBeacon, the RSSI value changes from -37 to -58.
-These values will keep on changing if you move one of the devices.
+⇒ 4.
+After taking away the smartphone from the iBeacon, the RSSI value changes from -37 to -58.
+These values will keep changing if you move one of the devices.

 ESP32 as iBeacon Using nRF Connect for ESP32 iBeacon

-The RSSI signal acceptable values are as follow:
+The RSSI signal acceptable values are as follows:

-There is sample program of ESP32 BLE iBeacon available when you install the ESP32 Board in Arduino IDE.
-But we have slightly edited this sketch in this tutorial, the complete edited version of the sample program is given at the end of this tutorial.
+There is a sample program of ESP32 BLE iBeacon available when you install the ESP32 Board in Arduino IDE.
+But we have slightly edited this sketch in this tutorial; the completely edited version of the sample program is given at the end of this tutorial.

-To open the Sample Program of ESP32 BLE_iBeacon just follow below Steps.
+To open the Sample Program of ESP32 BLE_iBeacon, just follow the steps below.

 • Go to File > Examples > ESP32 BLE Arduino > BLE_iBeacon